gyrostable/alpha-testnet/README.md

 # Gyroscope core

-This repository contains the core contracts and logic for Gyro reserves: https://gyro.finance
+This repository contains the core contracts and logic for the Gyroscope alpha testnet reserves: https://gyro.finance

 The documentation here is intended for contributors to this repository.
 For the general Gyro documentation, please visit https://docs.gyro.finance